dinhomathias/Amc/Home.md

 ## Structure of this Wiki

-In the sidebar to the right you find all important pages of this wiki.
+In the sidebar to the right, you can find all important pages of this wiki.
 They are roughly organized by the following logic:

 ### Must read